fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 What meta-learning proposes is to use an end-to-end deep learning algorithm that can learn a representation better suited for few-shot learning.
 It is similar to the pre-trained network approach, except that it learns an initialization that serves as a good starting point for the handful of training data points.
-In the few-shot classification problem  discussed, we could leverage training data that’s available from other image classes, for instance, we could look at the training data available and use images from classes like mushrooms, dogs, eyewear, etc. The model could then build up prior knowledge such that, at inference time, it can quickly acquire task-specific knowledge with only a handful of training examples.
+In the few-shot classification problem  discussed, we could leverage training data that’s available from other image classes; for instance, we could look at the training data available and use images from classes like mushrooms, dogs, eyewear, etc. The model could then build up prior knowledge such that, at inference time, it can quickly acquire task-specific knowledge with only a handful of training examples.
 This way, the model first learns parameters from a training dataset that consists of images from other classes, and then uses those parameters as prior knowledge to tune them further, based on the limited training set (in this case, the one with five training examples).

 Now the question is, how can the model learn a good initial set of parameters which can then be easily adapted to the downstream tasks?